-Permanent Disability Attorney in Philadelphia, Pennsylvania
+Permanent Partial Disability Attorney in Philadelphia, Pennsylvania

 Like every state except Texas, Pennsylvania law requires employers to carry workers’ compensation insurance or self-insure.
 Workers’ compensation is a no-fault system that pays for medical expenses and lost wages if an employee is injured on the job or falls ill because of workplace conditions, such as the presence of toxic chemicals or asbestos.